 TNL founder Marie-Juliette Bird launched the first iteration of THE NEW LOCAL in 2019.
 She enlisted a group of local women artists and creative entrepreneurs, signing a short-term lease in a defunct janitorial supply shop, in downtown Boulder, CO.
 The initial TNL roster was a broad swath of creative entrepreneurs; all female owned, exceptional, local artists, designers and makers.

 The idea was simple: the women would share expenses, and each business would keep 100% of respective revenue.
 This was a radical idea because nobody was profiting off of anyone else.
 Instead of competing against one another, the women supported one another, leveraging individual social media muscle in order to create a competitive marketplace model together.

 The group collectively earned 48k in six weeks

 Not only was the venture profitable, it unintentionally filled a void: local women artists and entrepreneurs fostered a community of support for one another.
 Simultaneously, they cultivated a hub of art, beauty and creative commerce for the city while contributing to the local economy.

 The original TNL pop-up closed on Dec.
 24th, 2019.
-Soon thereafter, THE NEW LOCAL nonprofit was born, expanding the vision to include a broader, thriving community of women artists and entrepreneurs across Colorado, evolving towards a national movement.
+Soon thereafter, THE NEW LOCAL nonprofit was born, expanding the vision to include a dimension of service to the broader community, thereby infusing Boulder with innovative arts programming for EVERYONE.